aneeshahehe/vProfile-project-setup-Local-/README.md

 # Objectives:
 * To create a Mutli-tier web application stack
-* Pre-requisite setup for upcoming tasks
+* Combining multiple services into a single product
 * Setup real world projects on local machine automatically

 ## Problems:
 * Setup on Laptop/Desktop locally
-  - avoid making commits to a server due to insecurity
+  - making commits to a server due to insecurity
-  - avoid commiting to a local stack due to
+  - commiting to a local stack due to
       - unrepeatability (if done manually)
       - time consumption
       - complexity (setting up a local server using VMs is complex)